-- Sowing: the sowing depth must be adapted to the water status of the soil:
+- Sowing: sowing depth must be adapted to the water status of the soil:

 - Weather conditions: early sowing generally avoids early water stress at the flowerbud stage.
-Vegetation zero is around 6°C. The minimum soil temperature for germination is 4°C (the optimum temperature being 8°C at 5 cm depth).
-Germination must take place quickly after sowing and within 10 days later to avoid attacks by pests (wireworms, slugs, tanymecus,... ).
+Vegetation zero is around 6°C. The minimum soil temperature for germination is 4°C (optimum temperature is 8°C at 5 cm depth).
+Germination must take place quickly after sowing and within 10 days to avoid attacks by pests (wireworms, slugs, tanymecus, etc.).

 The cold resistance of sunflower varies according to the stage of development: